Airedale TerrierPublished: Last updated: by Kyle J. Larson

-Airedales are the largest of all terriers with males standing at about 23 inches in the shoulder and females only a bit smaller.
-Clever, confident and alert, the Airedale has a sweet disposition but isn’t afraid to stick up for himself.
-The breed is thought to have originated in the Aire River valley in England in the mid 1800s and was used to hunt large rats found in the area.
+Airedales are the largest of all terriers, with males standing at about 23 inches in the shoulder and females only a bit smaller.
+The breed is thought to have originated in the Aire River valley in England in the mid-1800s and was used for hunting large rats found in the area.

 Airedales’ wiry, tan coat does require regular brushing and stripping.
-The breed also needs regular exercise and stimulation, as it can get bored easily.
-You can count on Airedales to be great with children and other pets and very easy to train.
+The breed also needs regular exercise and stimulation, as it can get bored quickly.
+However, you can count on Airedales to be great with children and other pets and very easy to train.